Where to See Christmas Tree Lightings in San Francisco

 Example: “Does Chulajuana exist?”
 “Not really.”

 A “hodad” is a person who hangs out at the beach but isn’t a surfer.
-This San Diego slang term has been around for decades and was used to describe a counterculture completely opposite to that of the surfer dudes.
+This long-standing San Diego colloquialism originally described a counterculture that was diametrically opposed to that of the surfer men.

 Example: “Look at that guy wearing socks to the beach, what a hodad.”